top of page

 2. The "Redirect" Tactic Therapist Friends are often problem-solvers.
 We offer solutions, analyze texts, and create action plans.
 Stop doing the work for them.

-• The Script: When they dump a problem on you and wait for your analysis, say: “That is a really tough position to be in.
+• The Script: When they dump a problem on you and wait for your analysis, say: “That's a really tough position to be in.
 What do you think your next move is going to be?”

-• Why it works: You are handing the responsibility back to them.
-A therapist’s job isn’t to solve the problem; it’s to help the client figure out how to solve it themselves.
+• Why it works: You're handing the responsibility back to them.
+A therapist’s job isn’t to solve the problem; it’s to help them figure out how to solve it themselves.
 Be a mirror, not a mechanic.

 3. The "Honest Pivot" (The Meta-Conversation) Sometimes, you have to address the dynamic directly.
 This is scary, but necessary for chronic offenders.
 Frame it around your capacity, not their behavior.